manvelh/ImageCurator/README.md

 SUMMARY:

 This program is intended to index through a folder of images and determines there sharpenss, exposure, and distribution of distance between each sequential image in the folder.
+UNITS OF DISTANCE ARE CONVERTED TO METERS.

 The main driver is the script.sh file which indexes the images, while the python files make the calculations.